asyml/texar/examples/bert/README.md

 This is a Texar implementation of Google's BERT model, which allows to load pre-trained model parameters downloaded from the [official releaes](https://github.com/google-research/bert) and build/fine-tune arbitrary downstream applications (This example showcases BERT for sentence classification).

-With Texar, building the BERT model is as simple as constructing a [`TransformerEncoder`](https://texar.readthedocs.io/en/latest/code/modules.html#transformerencoder) instance.
+With Texar, building the BERT model is as simple as creating a [`TransformerEncoder`](https://texar.readthedocs.io/en/latest/code/modules.html#transformerencoder) instance.
 We can initialize the parameters of the TransformerEncoder using a pre-trained BERT checkpoint by calling `_init_bert_checkpoint(path_to_bert_checkpoint)`.

 ## Quick Start